ChadJDMoore/ChadJDMoore/README.md

 - Use the NIST Cybersecurity Framework to respond to a security incident
 - Use Linux commands to manage file permissions
 - Apply filters to SQL queries
+- Analyze a vulnerable system for a small business

 #### Python Projects
 - <a href="https://github.com/ChadJDMoore/Password-Strength-Checker">Password Strength Checker